-His Instagram saves work like a Pinterest board, broken into folders: one for ad copy, one for content creation, one just for angles.
-The most important folder?
-Hooks.
+His Instagram saves work like a Pinterest board, broken into folders by category: ad copy, content creation, angles.
+The most important folder is hooks.

 "When a video stops me in the first five seconds, I can adapt that for my content.
 So I'm going to save that hook."

-Time spent on social feeds directly into his content strategy.
-He knows when he's saved enough for the week, and he moves on.
+Time on social feeds directly into his content strategy.
+When he's saved enough for the week, he moves on.

-When he started posting on LinkedIn, the goal wasn't influence.
+When Brandon started posting on LinkedIn, the goal wasn't influence.
 It was recruitment.

 "I was just trying to get jobs.
 We're all going to be applying for the same roles.
 How can I get the recruiters to see what I'm doing?"